fengxia41103/myblog/content/dev/crawler.md

 ## TOR config

-The key to config the TOR was to enable "ControlPort" and set up "HashedControlPassword".
+The key to config the TOR was to enable `ControlPort` and set up `HashedControlPassword`.
 The password would be used when sending request to the local TOR service such as renewing a connection.
 TOR service would in turn pass that on to TOR network on our behalf.